livebook-dev/kino/README.md

 [![Actions Status](https://github.com/livebook-dev/kino/workflows/Test/badge.svg)](https://github.com/livebook-dev/kino/actions)

 `Kino` is the library used by [Livebook](https://github.com/elixir-nx/livebook) to render rich and interactive output directly from your Elixir code.
+You can learn more about Kino by [installing Livebook](https://livebook.dev/) and heading into the "Learn" section of your sidebar.

 ## Installation